whitewater kayaking

 Wild World of Whitewater Kayaking

-Getting Started in WW Kayaking
+Getting Started in Whitewater Kayaking

 The main reason that I live full time on the road, enjoying the overland/van life lifestyle, is to pursue my outdoor adventure passions—the top of which is chasing quality whitewater.
-New experiences, which are both mentally and physically challenging, are what drive me in life, and my off-road adventuremobile was purpose-built to get me, my kayaks and my friends to remote rivers around the globe.
+New experiences, which are both mentally and physically challenging, are what drive me in life, and my off-road adventure mobile was purpose-built to get me, my kayaks and my friends to remote rivers around the globe.

 Without my 4×4 vehicle, I wouldn’t be able to get to many of the unique and interesting river access points, which are the starting points for the many stories of whitewater glory that I tell around the campfire.